andris9/mime-model/README.md

 childNode.setHeaders(contentTransferEncodingHeaders);
 childNode.setBody(mimeBody);

-// force root node into a multipart node and attach the child node to it rootNode.resetContent('multipart/mixed');
+// force the root node into a multipart node and attach the child node to it rootNode.resetContent('multipart/mixed');
 rootNode.appendChild(childNode);
 ```